 Please check with us before purchasing your airline tickets to ensure your trip has the necessary minimum number of participants required to operate.

 Meals as noted in the daily itinerary; all accommodations as noted; guide leadership and support staff; group airport transfers; all noted ground transportation within Argentina and Chile; tango show in Buenos Aires, Perito Moreno boat excursion and Pehoé Lake catamaran ferry; park fees.

-International airfare into Buenos Aires and departing from Punta Arenas; internal airfare from Buenos Aires to El Calafate; 1 lunch; cost of medical immunizations; insurance of any kind; excess baggage charges; airport taxes; entry fees for Argentina and Chile (subject to change); alcoholic beverages or soft drinks; gratuities and items of a personal nature.
+International airfare into Buenos Aires and departing from Punta Arenas; internal airfare from Buenos Aires to El Calafate; 1 lunch; cost of medical immunizations; insurance of any kind; excess baggage charges; airport taxes; entry fees for Argentina (subject to change); alcoholic beverages or soft drinks; gratuities and items of a personal nature.

 This trip is rated as Vigorous .
 Trip members should be strong, experienced hikers in good physical condition.
 This is a remote trip, with long (but spectacular) days of hiking and no easy access.
 Hiking trails may be muddy with numerous stream crossings and participants should come equipped with a spirit of adventure.
 To maximize your enjoyment of the trip and to avoid sore muscles, we suggest beginning a regular exercise regimen at least three months prior to departure.
 Recommended exercises include hiking, jogging, cycling and/or swimming.
 Get out on those hills if possible!

 The weather in Patagonia is notorious for high winds and extreme variability.
 Days can range from sunny with temperatures in the 70s to rain, hail, and occasionally even snow.
 Nighttime temperatures often drop down into the 30s and 40s.
 Please come prepared for all possibilities and equipped with good quality raingear.